 Time and Place of Class Meetings: Tuesday-Thursday.
-9:30 a.m. - 10:50 a.m.
-LAC and LS101
+9:30-11:00am TH307

 Description of Course Content: Introduction to the theory, methods and practice of interpreting.
 The student will become familiar with community interpreting (interpreting in school, medical and legal settings) and interpreting theory.
 The student will begin to interpret in the simultaneous and consecutive (bilateral) modes.
 The student will also learn about sight translation.
 Prerequisite: SPAN 3305 or SPAN 3314 with a grade of C or better.
 Non-native/heritage speakers are also encouraged to take SPAN 3303 prior to enrolling in SPAN 3341.
 SPAN 3341 cannot be applied toward the B.A. in Spanish.